The connectivity platform

 We don't cross the boundary.
 We become part of it.

 Data never leaves your trust boundary.
-Pontil runs inside the infrastructure you already operate, authenticates as your users, and writes audit trails your security team can read the same way they read everything else.
+Pontil runs inside the infrastructure you already operate, authenticates as your users — never a shared service account — and writes audit trails your security team can read the same way they read everything else.

 Diagram of Pontil's security architecture and data boundary